megasnort/fork-cms-module-elo-rating/README.md

 * Added a select with opponents to the Player-action so you can compare better between the player an one of his/her opponents
 * Modified a label ($lblPlayersGames) because it gets followed by a &lt;select&gt;
 * Added the Elo-rating + gain or loss after a game to the table on the Player-action.
 If you installed the first version of this module, you need to manually add the 'game'-field (INT) to the elo_history-table, and re-save a game in the backend so the elo-history-table is re-filled correctly.
+* Fixed a major bug in the Rating-generator

 ##License